-DOING BUSINESS IN BANGLADESH
+DOING BUSINESS IN BANGLADESH IN 2018

-Since 2003, Healy Consultants has assisted our Clients with business registration in Bangladesh.
+Since 2003, Healy Consultants Group PLC has assisted our Clients with business registration in Bangladesh.
 Our services include i) Bangladesh company registration ii) government license registration iii) business bank account opening iv) employee recruitment v) visa strategies and vi) office rental solutions.

 Although Bangladesh is not particularly known as a business hub in Asia and registering a company in Bangladesh can be fairly time consuming, the country’s rapidly growing economy and the Board of Investment’s renewed efforts to attract foreign investment makes Bangladesh an attractive country for our Clients interested in Asia.